jlm429/bettermdptools/readme.md

 3. [Contributing](#contributing)

 ## Getting Started

+### About
+Bettermdptools is a package meant to help acclimate users to [gymnasium](https://gymnasium.farama.org/), which is a maintained fork of OpenAI’s Gym library.
+Bettermdptools includes - a few planning and RL algorithms, some useful utils and plots, a transition and rewards matrix for blackjack, and starter code to get going with gymnasium.
+That's it!

+### Install

 pip install or git clone bettermdptools.

 ```
-pip3 install bettermdptools
+pip install bettermdptools
 ```

 ```
 git clone https://github.com/jlm429/bettermdptools
 ```

-Starter code to get up and running on OpenAI's frozen lake environment.
+Starter code to get up and running on the gymnasium frozen lake environment.
 See bettermdptools/examples for more.

 ```
 import gym